Iranian Cyber Police: Inauguration

 In 2009, Iran's Police Chief Brigadier General Esmail Ahmadi-Moqaddam announced plans to set up a cyber police division to counter "internet crimes".

 On January 23, 2011, Iran's Cyber Police (FATA) unit was launched with Brigadier General Kamal Hadianfar as the head of the new force.
-At the inaugural ceremony, Police Chief Esmail Ahmadi-Moqaddam said the unit was now operational in Tehran and that by the end of the Iranian year, police stations throughout the country would have their own cyber units.
-According to Agence France-Presse, Ahmadi-Moqaddam said "the cyber police would take on anti-revolutionary and dissident groups who used Internet-based social networks in 2009 to trigger protests against the re-election of President Mahmoud Ahmadinejad."
+At the inaugural ceremony, Police Chief Esmail Ahmadi-Moqaddam said the unit was now operational in Tehran and that by the end of the Iranian year, police stations throughout the country would have their cyber units.
+According to Agence France-Presse, Ahmadi-Moqaddam said: "The cyber police would take on anti-revolutionary and dissident groups who used Internet-based social networks in 2009 to trigger protests against the re-election of President Mahmoud Ahmadinejad."

 Activities

-In January 2012, the cyber police issued new guidelines for Internet cafés, requiring users to provide personal information that would be kept by café owners for six months, as well as a record of the websites they visited.
+In January 2012, the cyber police issued new guidelines for Internet cafés, requiring users to provide personal information that would be kept by café owners for six months, and a record of the websites they visited.
 The rules also require café owners to install closed-circuit television cameras and maintain the recordings for six months.
-The cyber police stated the measures are being implemented because "citizens are concerned about theft of information."
-According to Golnaz Esfandiari of Radio Free Europe/Radio Liberty, however, the new rules "will also create a logbook that authorities can use to track down activists or whomever is deemed a threat to national security."
+The cyber police stated the measures are being implemented because "citizens are concerned about information theft."
+According to Golnaz Esfandiari of Radio Free Europe/Radio Liberty, however, the new rules "will also create a logbook that authorities can use to track down activists or whoever is deemed a threat to national security."

-The same month, the cyber police also arrested four administrators of a Facebook group that had launched an online beauty competition.
+The same month, the cyber police arrested four administrators of a Facebook group that had launched an online beauty competition.
 The cyber police chief announced the group had been "destroyed" for spreading corruption and immorality.

-In June 2012, Iranian media reported that the cyber police would be launching a crack down on virtual private networks (VPNs), which is used by many Iranians to circumvent the government's Internet censorship.
+In June 2012, Iranian media reported that the cyber police would launch a crackdown on virtual private networks (VPNs), which many Iranians use to circumvent the government's Internet censorship.

+Social media purge

+On the internet websites they monitor for Iranians and businesses that are running illegally including gymclubs, body sculpting plastic surgery and modeling they also call and indict users.